 Field-hunting tip

-Look in hydrothermal antimony deposits country — that is the host setting where tungstibite typically forms.
+Look in hydrothermal antimony deposits country, the host setting where tungstibite typically forms.
 If you start seeing stibnite, scheelite in float, you are in the right ground.
 Field specimens usually show a massive, earthy, powdery crusts habit, so train your eye for that shape before scanning the outcrop.